-Brain Injury Lawyers for Brooklyn, New York & New Jersey
+Brain Injury Lawyer For Brooklyn, New York And New Jersey

 Every day in the United States, an average of 138 people die from traumatic or acquired brain injuries.
-If you or your family are dealing with a brain injury, our lawyers can help.
-We serve the communities of Brooklyn, Staten Island, The Bronx, Manhattan, Queens, NY and NJ.
+If you or your family are dealing with a brain injury, our lawyer can help.
+We serve the communities of Brooklyn, Staten Island, The Bronx, Manhattan, Queens, New York, and New Jersey.
 Brain injuries represent 30% of all injury deaths in this country.
 Brain injuries range in seriousness from mild to severe and can present numerous challenges to those who live with them.

 What are the most common causes of brain injuries?